jattenberg/spell-names/README.md

 ## Description
 A friend has a dungeon master who institutes a fun mechanic: once each session, he allows the bard to change one letter in a spell's name and image something new.

+Comes packaged with a list of spells (`spells.txt`)

+## TODO
+better word detection, stemming or lemmatization

 ## Usage
     $ lein uberjar
     $ java -jar spell-names-0.1.0-standalone.jar [file with spell names] [file with valid words] [output file for markdown]